-Table 24-10 (Cont.)
+Table 23-10 (Cont.)
 DBMS_MACUTL PL/SQL Package Contents

-Procedure or Function Description IS_DIGIT function Checks whether the character is numeric IS_DVSYS_OWNER function Determines whether a user is authorized to manage the Oracle Database Vault configuration IS_OLS_INSTALLED function Returns an indicator regarding whether Oracle Label Security is installed IS_OLS_INSTALLED_VARCHAR function Returns an indicator regarding whether Oracle Label Security is installed USER_HAS_ROLE function Checks whether a user has a role privilege, directly or indirectly (through another role) USER_HAS_ROLE_VARCHAR function Checks whether a user has a role privilege, directly or indirectly (through another role) USER_HAS_SYSTEM_PRIVILEGE function Checks whether a user has a system privilege, directly or indirectly (through a role)
+Procedure or Function Description GET_MINUTE function Returns the minute in Oracle MI format (00-59).
+Useful for rule expressions based on time data GET_HOUR function Returns the month in Oracle HH24 format (00-23).
+Useful for rule expressions based on time data GET_DAY function Returns the day in Oracle DD format (01-31).
+Useful for rule expressions based on time data GET_MONTH function Returns the month in Oracle MM format (01-12).
+Useful for rule expressions based on time data GET_YEAR function Returns the year in Oracle YYYY format (0001-9999).
+Useful for rule expressions based on time data IS_ALPHA function Checks whether the character is alphabetic IS_DIGIT function Checks whether the character is numeric IS_DVSYS_OWNER function Determines whether a user is authorized to manage the Oracle Database Vault configuration IS_OLS_INSTALLED function Returns an indicator regarding whether Oracle Label Security is installed IS_OLS_INSTALLED_VARCHAR function Returns an indicator regarding whether Oracle Label Security is installed USER_HAS_ROLE function Checks whether a user has a role privilege, directly or indirectly (through another role) USER_HAS_ROLE_VARCHAR function Checks whether a user has a role privilege, directly or indirectly (through another role) USER_HAS_SYSTEM_PRIVILEGE function Checks whether a user has a system privilege, directly or indirectly (through a role)

-24.4 CONFIGURE_DV PL/SQL Procedure
+23.4 CONFIGURE_DV PL/SQL Procedure

-The CONFIGURE_DV configures the initial two Oracle Database user accounts, which are granted the DV_OWNER and DV_ACCTMGR roles, respectively.
+The CONFIGURE_DV configures the initial two Oracle Database user accounts, which are granted the DV OWNER and DV ACCTMGR roles, respectively.